Balance of Terror: Production

-On September 16, 2006, "Balance of Terror" became the first digitally remastered Star Trek episode, featuring enhanced and new visual effects, computer generated (CGI) spaceships, and high definition format.
+On September 16, 2006, "Balance of Terror" became the first digitally remastered Star Trek episode, featuring enhanced and new visual effects, computer generated (CGI) spaceships, and high-definition format.

 All core Star Trek regular background players appear in this episode: Eddie Paskey (Lt.
 Lesley and William Shatner stand-in), Frank da Vinci (Lt.
 Brent and Leonard Nimoy stand-in), William Blackburn (Lt.
-Hadley and De Forest Kelley stand-in), Ron Veto (Harrison), John Arndt (Fields), and Jeanne Malone (Enterprise yeoman and stand-in for Grace Lee Whitney.)
+Hadley and De Forest Kelley stand-in), Ron Veto (Harrison), John Arndt (Fields) and Jeanne Malone (Enterprise yeoman and stand-in for Grace Lee Whitney).

 Reception

 The episode is frequently praised by critics and regularly appears on lists of the best episodes of Star Trek.
-In 2016, The Washington Post ranked "Balance of Terror" the third-best episode of the entire Star Trek franchise, noting that it investigates the connection between wars and race, that it shows both sides of a conflict in deep space.
+In 2016, The Washington Post ranked "Balance of Terror" the third-best episode of the entire Star Trek franchise, noting that it investigates the connection between wars and race, and that it shows both sides of a conflict in deep space.
 A 2017 article in The Washington Post which ranked the seven captains of Star Trek included a special mention of the captain of the Romulan vessel, calling him "The greatest alien captain".

 In 2016, Business Insider ranked "Balance of Terror" the best episode of The Original Series.
 In 2016, SyFy ranked guest star Mark Lenard (the Romulan captain), as the eighth-best guest star on The Original Series.
 In 2016, Empire ranked this the 43rd-best in a top 50 ranking of the 700 plus Star Trek television episodes.
 Critic Ed Gross praised the episode for exploring the theme of bigotry, and as "a piece of television that manages to conjure genuine suspense as one commander attempts to outmaneuvre the other".

 Legacy

 Guest star Mark Lenard, who portrayed the Romulan commander, returned in the episode "Journey to Babel" where he played Sarek, Spock's father.
-Lenard has the distinction of having played a Romulan, Klingon and Vulcan over the course of the series, the only actor to have done so.
+Lenard has the distinction of having played a Romulan, a Klingon and a Vulcan over the course of the series, the only actor to have done so.

 Bryan Fuller called the episode a "favorite" and a "touchstone" which influenced the creation of the story arc in Star Trek: Discovery.

 The events of the episode are revisited in the Star Trek: Strange New Worlds episode "A Quality of Mercy", where Christopher Pike (Anson Mount) sees an alternative future wherein he was not disabled and has retained captaincy of the USS Enterprise.
-The differences between Pike and Kirk are highlighted; while Pike's preference for peace and mutual respect eventually gain the admiration of the Romulan commander, the peaceful attempt to negotiate with the Romulans, who see the gesture as an act of weakness and determine that the Federation is likewise weak, caused restarting open war with the Romulans, and it is ultimately alternate-future Kirk's brashness, cunning, and luck that barely saved the alternative Enterprise; his quality is implied to be what prevented open war with Romulans in the original timeline.
+The differences between Pike and Kirk are highlighted; while Pike's preference for peace and mutual respect eventually gain the admiration of the Romulan commander, the peaceful attempt to negotiate with the Romulans, who see the gesture as an act of weakness and determine that the Federation is likewise weak, restart open war with the Romulans, and it is ultimately alternate-future Kirk's brashness, cunning and luck that barely save the alternative Enterprise; his quality is implied to be what prevented open war with Romulans in the original timeline.